Weakly Supervised Concept Map Generation through Task-Guided Graph Translation: Proposed Approach

 \textbf{Graph Translator.} Our graph translator aims to choose the most informative nodes that are also beneficial to downstream tasks from the initial graph, while proposing links among the chosen nodes accordingly.
-In particular, the Graph Translator generates a sequence of nodes and their corresponding adjacency vectors based on the initial concept map $g_{init}$-- to be specific, its node-level embeddings $Q_i\ (i \in [1,n])$ and graph-level embedding $Q_{g_{init}}$ produced by the Graph Encoder.
-Since we expect to preserve the semantic rich and task relevant concepts in the initial graph and only pick out a subset of nodes, we adopt the Pointer Network \cite{vinyals2015pointer} from keyword selection and novelly extend it into a graph version to generate a sequence of pointers for the selection of the most important nodes from the initial concept map.
+In particular, the Graph Translator generates a sequence of nodes and their corresponding adjacency vectors based on the initial concept map $g_{init}$-- to be specific, its node-level embeddings $\bm{Q_i}\ (i \in [1,n])$ and graph-level embedding $\bm{Q_{g_{init}}}$ produced by the Graph Encoder.
+Since we expect to preserve the semantic rich and task-relevant concepts in the initial graph and only pick out a subset of nodes, we adopt the Pointer Network \cite{vinyals2015pointer} from keyword selection and novelly extend it into a graph version to generate a sequence of pointers for the selection of the most important nodes from the initial concept map.
 After each node is selected, we get inspiration from GraphRNN \cite{you2018graphrnn} to also generate its corresponding adjacency vector which contains links to previously selected nodes.
 However, the original GraphRNN only works on the transductive learning setting when there is an actual graph as input to learning from.
 Therefore, we need to make several novel modifications to GraphRNN before seamlessly integrating it into our Graph Pointer Network (GPT) towards our novel setting of task-guided graph translation.

-\textit{Graph Pointer Network.} Since the original Pointer Network \cite{vinyals2015pointer} works on sequential text data, we convert the non-sequential nodes in the initial concept map into a pseudo node sequence according to positions of node mentions in the source document, illustrated as the yellow bars in Figure \ref{fig:graph_translator}.
+\textit{Graph Pointer Network.} Since the original Pointer Network \cite{vinyals2015pointer} works on sequential text data, we convert the non-sequential nodes in the initial concept map into a pseudo node sequence according to positions of node mentions in the source document, illustrated as the yellow bars in Fig. \ref{fig:graph_translator}.
 The order of pseudo node sequence is flexible and can be replaced with any other order for proper reasons (e.g., node degree order).
 Here we just follow the most intuitive way and do not observe significant performance differences when using other orders.
+In our GPT, we use a one-directional RNN decoder to model the process of translating a sequence of nodes and links from an initial graph, denoted as the green rectangles in Fig. \ref{fig:graph_translator}.
+In practice, we choose GRU \cite{DBLP:conf/emnlp/ChoMGBBSB14} as the implementation.
+In order to start the translation from the whole initial graph, the hidden state of the RNN decoder is initialized by $\bm{h_{0}}=\bm{Q_{g_{init}}}$, and the input of the first step is $\bm{x_1}=(0,\dots,0)^{\intercal}$.
+Therefore, the hidden state that encodes the ``graph translation state'' is updated by